bubanjan/real-estate-solution/README.md

 C# ASP.NET Core Web API + Entity Framework Core + SQLite (will later be migrated to SQL Server)
 Authorization via JWT + HttpOnly Cookies

-This is the backend part of a full-stack real estate application.
-Frontend (React) will be added soon in a separate repo.
+- This is the backend part of a full-stack real estate application.
+Frontend is in same solution, in separate folder.
-⛵ The project is still in progress — some parts of the code may change soon.
+- ⛵ The project is still in progress — some parts of the code may change soon.

 ---